Curriculum

 Early Years Foundation Stage

-At St.Raphael’s we aim to provide abroad, balanced, differentiated curriculum which addresses the children‘s social, emotional, physical, intellectual, moral and cultural development within a safe, secure, stimulating environment.
+At St.Raphael’s we aim to provide a broad, balanced, differentiated curriculum which addresses the children‘s social, emotional, physical, intellectual, moral and cultural development within a safe, secure, stimulating environment.
 Our curriculum enables the child to learn and develop skills, attitudes and understanding in the 7 EYFS areas of learning:

 The prime areas are: